jmoak3/jmoak3.github.io/posts/slop-identify.md

 AI content can be pushed out in volumes of epic proportions in the same way that a spam email can be sent to millions of people.
 Such content is referred to as "Slop".
 Will the world of media turn into a trough?

-We're going to discuss some of the latest attempts to determine this by 3rd parties as well as by OpenAI (the creators of ChatGPT), and how to live in a "slop-py" (full of AI) world.
+We're going to discuss some of the latest attempts to determine this, and how to live in a "slop-py" (full of AI) world.

 ### Meta